-\bowtie Please remember that we are not saying you must use any of these websites or services.
+$\overleftrightarrow$ Disclaimer: Please remember that we are not telling you you must use any of these websites or services.
 The resources listed here are suggestions.
-It is important to think on your own about any advice you are given.
-They may be free, but may not always be exactly what you are looking for.
-Feel free to do your own looking online.
+It is important to think, on your own, about any advice you are given.

 Avoiding Scams